-Orientation
++ Orientation

-Every incoming student is required to attend a GMS and Program Orientation, typically held just before the Fall semester begins.
+Every incoming student is required to attend a GMS and BMFS Program Orientation, typically held just before the Fall semester begins.
 Important information regarding BU and GMS policies, health insurance requirements, parking/transportation and other campus resources is disseminated as well as BMFS-specific requirements and expectations.
 Students will meet with their program advisor during Orientation to make any changes to their course schedule.
-An additional BMFS Orientation session (class meeting) is held later in the year that covers additional academic policies and student services, and introduces the thesis process.
+A second BMFS Orientation session is held later in the semester that covers additional academic policies and student services, and introduces the thesis process.